spragginsdesigns/reactportfolio/README.md

 * Official Website: (https://www.spragginsdesigns.com)

-## This is my first React Project I have published.
+## This is the first React Project I have published.
 This is also my Web Developer & Designer Portfolio

 <!-- Overview Of Project -->